+35725368683

 The person can dispose of all or part of the available share of his/her property (Articles 21 and 22 of the law).

-Therefore, it is essential when making a will to make sure it complies with the above formalities.
+When making a will, it is essential to ensure it complies with the above formalities.
 It is also advisable to draft the will as precisely as possible, as the person's will to grant a specific asset must be clear.

 If any of the above requirements of Article 23 of Chapter 195 are not met, then the will is invalid and cannot be executed or survive based on witnesses who can orally confirm its validity.